Back to: Design Patterns in C# With Real-Time Examples

 First, add a folder with the name DAL to our project.
 To do so, right-click on the Project => Add => New Folder and then rename the folder name as DAL.

-Next, add ADO.NET Entity Data Model inside DAL Folder.
-To do so, right-click on the DAL folder and then select Add => New Item from the context menu.
-Then select ADO.NET Entity Data Model, provide a meaningful name such as EmployeeDataModel, and finally click on the ADD button as shown in the below image.
+Next, add the ADO.NET Entity Data Model inside the DAL Folder.
+To do so, right-click on the DAL folder and select Add => New Item from the context menu.
+Then select ADO.NET Entity Data Model, provide a meaningful name such as EmployeeDataModel, and finally click the ADD button as shown in the image below.

-From the Choose Model Content Screen choose “Generate From Database” and click on the Next button as shown below.
+From the Choose Model Content Screen, choose “Generate From Database” and click on the Next button as shown below.

 The Folder structure for the EmployeeDataModel.edmx file is shown below.